moeb15/forum_app/README.md

 # Forum Website
-For this project I'm building a forum website, the project is stil ongoing and the following has been completed
+For this project I'm building a forum website, the project is still ongoing and the following has been completed
 * users can register/login
 * create/read/update/delete posts
 * users can add posts to comments